100 Fun Things to Do in Chicago

 zoo information sign| ©Paula Longshore

-In addition to feeding a giraffe you can enjoy other animals such as dolphins, butterflies, birds and much more.
-At Brookfield Zoo there are no limits, as there is even a carousel for the whole family to enjoy.
-There is also the Hamill Family Play Zoo, ideal for adults and children.
+In addition to feeding a giraffe, you can enjoy other animals such as dolphins, butterflies, birds, and much more.
+At Brookfield Zoo, there are no limits, as there is even a carousel for the whole family to enjoy.
+It also has the Hamill Family Play Zoo, ideal for adults and children.

-In fact, if you want, you can adopt an animal from the zoo and help take care of it, just go to their official website to learn more about it.
-And, of course, one of the favorite attractions of this zoo is that you can feed a giraffe, yes, now your dream is possible.
+In fact, if you want, you can adopt an animal from the zoo and help take care of it.
+Just visit their official website to learn more.
+And, of course, one of the favorite attractions at this zoo is that you can feed a giraffe.
+Yes, now your dream is possible.

-In a high quality kayak you can freely navigate the Chicago River.
-Stop for a moment if you want to admire the great architectural works of the city from the water.
+In a high-quality kayak, you can paddle freely down the Chicago River.
+Stop for a moment if you want to admire the city's great architectural works from the water.
 For example, Art Deco buildings and modern architecture, including incredible skyscrapers.

 You can rent a kayak in Chicago to enjoy nature and urban views at the same time.
 The kayak and safety accessories are included for this activity.

-44. Tune your senses with classical music by candlelight
+44. Sharpen your senses with classical music by candlelight

 young people playing instruments on stage| ©Sun Valley Group of Schools